deanbaltiansky/ab-testing-managerial-dominance/README.md

   1. a dominant communication option, and
   2. a non-dominant communication option.

-The primary dependent variable was which message they chose to send (0 = non-dominant, 1 = dominant).
+The primary dependent variable was whether the manager selected the dominant message (0 = non-dominant, 1 = dominant).

-This design allows for a clear estimate of how relational expectations shape leaders’ communication decisions.
+# Validation and analysis approach

+To verify that the manipulation worked as intended and to rule out alternative explanations, the analysis includes:

+  - Treatment checks
+    - Self-reported expected employee reactions Lexical sentiment analysis (AFINN) of open-ended reflections Word-count comparisons to ensure equivalent engagement across conditions
+  - Primary outcome analysis
+    - Difference-in-means and logistic regression (binary choice outcome)
+    - Effect sizes reported as odds ratios and probability differences
+  - Robustness checks
+    - Controlling for expected task compliance to isolate relational framing effects

+All analyses are fully reproducible and run directly from the de-identified dataset included in the repo.

 # Why this matters

-Organizations often need to understand how expectations, framing, and communication context influence leaders’ behavior.
-This repository illustrates how to analyze experimental data in a managerial decision-making scenario, using standard A/B testing methods and a binary behavioral outcome.
+In organizations, leaders frequently face choices about how to communicate—not just what to decide.
+This project shows that subtle shifts in how leaders think about relational consequences can meaningfully change their behavior, independent of incentives.

+From an analytics perspective, the repo illustrates how to:

+  - design and analyze a clean A/B experiment,
+  - validate manipulations using both survey and text data,
+  - estimate and communicate causal effects in a business-relevant context.

 # What this repo shows

- - Designing and analyzing a randomized A/B experiment
+  - Designing and analyzing a randomized A/B test
- - Cleaning and structuring behavioral data for analysis
+  - Working with binary behavioral outcomes
+  - Validating experimental manipulations with text-based measures
- - Estimating treatment effects with logistic regression and difference-in-means
+  - Estimating treatment effects using logistic regression
- - Visualizing effect sizes and uncertainty
- - Communicating analytical results clearly and reproducibly
+  - Communicating results clearly and reproducibly for non-academic audiences